Major clinical depression

 Psychotic depression occurs when a person experiencing depression has a distorted view of reality, and delusional thinking.
 Psychotic features may include hallucinations, when the person sees things or hears things that are not there and/or delusions, which include false beliefs, not shared by others in their culture or community.
 Examples of delusional thoughts include thinking you are being watched or under surveillance, believing you are an evil person and paranoid that everyone is against you or causing your health issues.

 Antenatal and postnatal depression

 These types of depression occur during pregnancy and/or post the birth of a child.
-An estimated 16% of woman in Australia will experience depression within 3 months of the birth of their baby, and 10% experience depression during pregnancy.
+An estimated 16% of women in Australia will experience depression within 3 months of the birth of their baby, and 10% experience depression during pregnancy.